 Why go to a corn maze?

 It’s unbelievably fun.
 It’s like an orienteering course without a compass and line of sight.
 Definitely a quality bonding activity for families and groups.
-Larger corn mazes often have bridges or overlooks that allow you to rise above the corn and enjoy the sight of corn as far as the eye can see.
+Larger cornfields often have bridges or overlooks that allow you to rise above the corn and enjoy the sight of corn as far as the eye can see.

 Make it a competition.
-Many corn mazes have locational checkpoints with different shaped paper punches to indicate that you reached every area.
+Many mazes have locational checkpoints with different shaped paper punches to indicate that you reached every area.
 Others have trivia questions throughout the maze where the right answer moves you through the maze faster.
 Add a timed element and compete against other groups for top honors through the maze.

 Get educated.
 This is both for your children and yourself.
 What better way is there for you and your kids to understand where the food you eat comes from then to visit a local farm.
 Want to learn first hand about organic farming and the farm to table movement?
 Talk to the people at your local farm.